 Swedbank may have misled US over clients' links to Panama Papers scandal: Swedish TV

-Swedish lender Swedbank, under pressure over allegations its Estonia operations may have been used to launder money, may have withheld information from U.S. authorities over suspicious financial transactions, Swedish Television said on Wednesday.

-STOCKHOLM: Swedish lender Swedbank, under pressure over allegations its Estonia operations may have been used to launder money, may have withheld information from U.S. authorities over suspicious financial transactions, Swedish Television said on Wednesday.
+STOCKHOLM: Swedish lender Swedbank, under pressure over allegations its Estonia operations may have been used to launder money, may have withheld information from US authorities over suspicious financial transactions, Swedish Television said on Wednesday (Mar 27).

 In an emailed comment to Reuters, Swedbank said it "cooperates fully and communicates clearly, correctly and with the best intentions with all relevant authorities".